 If you’re looking for a pan a little less heavy than a Le Creuset you should try my other favorite pan from American Kitchen.

 Can I substitute ground beef?

+Of course!
 You can easily substitute ground turkey, ground beef, or even ground pork.